TutorialDoctor/Software_Development/1 Learn.md

 # Loops
 ___
 - A loops is how you make a computer **repeat** an instruction.
-You could make it repeat a single statment or a whole function.
+You could make it repeat a single statement or a whole function.
 There are **two main types** of loop statements.
 There is the **while loop** and the **for loop**.

 ## While
 - A While Loop is like saying "**as long as**...."
 Short for "as long as" is "while."
-The computer will do something while a condtion is met.
+The computer will do something while a condition is met.

 - You might say, "Blend the apple as long as the time is less than 10 seconds."

-- While the appple has been blending for less than 10 seconds, the computer will blend the apple.
+- While the apple has been blending for less than 10 seconds, the computer will blend the apple.

 *"While seconds is less than 10"*